Dear New Whippet Owner- getting your whippet puppy

 Zoomies!

 We use whistle training which is successful- though not 100% when up against a moving rabbit or squirrel.
-Always be mindful that curve-balls will occur and instinct can take over (squirrels, rabbits, deer etc.) These guys keep us on our toes!
+Always be mindful that curve-balls will occur and the chase instinct can take over (squirrels, rabbits, deer etc.) These guys keep us on our toes!
 As previously mentioned, GPS tracker may offer peace of mind.
+When recall training, think about making you as interesting and attractive as possible.
+Use a squeaky fun, excitable voice and plenty of high-value treats.
+Never recall using an angry tone and always reward.

 car journeys with dogs